Haitian leader’s killing draws condemnation, calls for calm

 “There is definitely a constitutional crisis and political void right now,” said Bastien.

-Bastian called on the Biden administration to take an active role in efforts to hold free, fair and credible elections in Haiti, following the assassination of Moïse who had been ruling by decree.
+Bastian called on the Biden administration to take an active role in efforts to hold free, fair and credible elections in Haiti, following the assassination of Moïse who had been ruling by decree for more than a year.

 “Here is a chance to do it right from the start,” said Bastien.
 “No more Band-aids.
 The Haitian people have been crying and suffering for too long.”

-In Boston, which has one of the largest Haitian communities in the U.S., a pastor who heads a Haitian advocacy group, Dieufort Fleurissaint, said he’s worried about reprisals and further unrest.
+In Boston, home to one of the largest Haitian communities in the U.S., a pastor who heads a Haitian advocacy group, Dieufort Fleurissaint, said he’s worried about reprisals and unrest.

-Fleurissaint said he’s been checking in with family, friends and fellow pastors in Haiti since the early hours to make sure everyone stays at home for now.
+Fleurissaint said he’s been checking in with family, friends and fellow pastors in Haiti to make sure everyone stays at home for now.

 “To kill and assassinate a president in his home just shows the level of insecurity in the country and how no one is exempt from the violence,” said the 59-year-old Fleurissaint, who has lived in the U.S. since he was 18.
 “It’s unacceptable.”

-He said his regular Wednesday morning prayer call with pastors in Haiti and the U.S. was inevitably focused on the killing.

-“They’re afraid for their lives,” Fleurissaint said.
-“The situation is dire.
-We’re praying for peace in Haiti.”

-Leaders across the world voiced fears that the assassination could lead to more unrest.
+Leaders across the world voiced fears that the assassination could lead to more turmoil.

 The European Union’s foreign policy chief, Josep Borrell, warned in a tweet that “this crime carries a risk of instability and (a) spiral of violence.”